nashville-software-school/Vue-Workshop/chapters/Session_2.md

 You should now see the header from your `TodoList` component on the screen.

 **NOTE**: When we imported the `TodoList` component in the script section we use **PascalCasing**, however when when use the component in our template we use **kebab-casing**.
 If you prefer your components to use PascalCasing in your templates (as you would in React), Vue also allows that.
-You could just as easily have written that same statement above like this
+You could just as easily have written the statement above like this

 ```vue
 <template>